DIRECTORS OF REHABILITATION

 Henry Francis obtained a Bachelor of Science in Health Science in 2010 and later earned his Doctorate of Physical Therapy in 2013 from Howard University in Washington, DC.
 It was there that Henry developed a passion to work with patients in the geriatric, chronic pain, and orthopedic populations.
 During his physical therapy studies, his research project, “Survey of Mississippi National Medical Association and the Jackson, Mississippi General Public’s Knowledge and Perception of the Scope of Physical Therapy Practice”, analyzed physician and public perception of physical therapy.
 Henry became familiar with Arthritis and Rheumatism Associates, P.C.
 (ARA) while working as a student physical therapist under the mentorship of a physical therapist with the company in Summer 2013.
 Upon graduation, he received the Lynne Suzonne McClain Memorial Award, an award for students who exemplified excellent professional development.
 Henry also competed athletically in track and field at his alma mater, Howard University, where he developed an understanding of the proper biomechanics of running.

 Henry began his physical therapy career with ARA in Fall 2017 as a staff physical therapist at the Shady Grove location and, in Fall 2020, he became Director of Rehabilitation at the Wheaton location.
 Throughout his physical therapy career at ARA, Henry has enjoyed the opportunity to serve a multitude of patient populations, including those with orthopedic, arthritic, geriatric, neurological, cardiac, chronic pain, and sports-related conditions.
-He earned Dry Needlin certification from the highly reputable, Myopain Seminars, providing specialized treatment of myofascial and sensitization conditions.
-He has also continued his education through study of various other treatment methods, including treatment of the sacroiliac joint, Dynamic Neuromuscular Stabilization, kinesiology taping, and Graston technique.
+He earned Dry Needling certification from the highly reputable, Myopain Seminars, providing specialized treatment of myofascial and sensitization conditions.
+He has also continued his education through study of various other treatment methods, including treatment of the sacroiliac joint, Dynamic Neuromuscular Stabilization, kinesiology taping, Fu Subcutaneous Needling, and Graston technique.
 As a staff physical therapist and as Director of Rehabilitation at the Wheaton location, he has practiced and encouraged among staff innovation in the care of patients, utilizing a variety of treatment approaches.
-In his time outside the office, Henry enjoys spending time with his family and completing yard work.
+In his time outside the office, Henry enjoys spending time with his family, playing recreational tennis, and completing yard work.

 Henry, my physical therapist, has helped me a great deal, although I am not without pain or some difficulties getting around.
 When I came in, I was using a cane and I could not bend my left knee.
 I am now walking without a cane, and bending both knees.
 I did have a setback during my therapy, but Henry got me through this and answered my many questions.
 I do think having only one therapist for every session helped me.